 As a triathlete, Anke Thiel can relate too:

 Anke Thiel was 15 miles into a 50-mile bike ride on the last day of a week-long cycling get away.
 Her back started to ache.

 “I thought ‘Uh-oh, I know this feeling.’
 I’m not going to make it through this ride,” said Thiel, a registered dietitian, and an avid sports cyclist.
 She remembered she had some of a CBD bar left over and ate it.

 “I didn’t think about any aches or pains for the rest of day and I thought this is really something good that is happening,” Thiel said.

-If you are an athlete and suffer with the associated chronic pain that come from sports injuries then you owe it to yourself to try a topical CBD treatment like TheraJoy Organic CBD Salve.
+If you are an athlete and suffer from the associated chronic pain that comes from sports injuries then you owe it to yourself to try a topical CBD treatment like TheraJoy Organic CBD Salve.
 We are so confident you’ll love our product, we guarantee it.
 It’s an all-natural, organic, vegan, gluten-free, and kosher product, made with 99% pure CBD and organic coconut oil.
 To maximize the benefits of TheraJoy, we recommend you make it part of your daily regime.